avgduck/TourneyMod/README.md

 ![Ruleset description preview](https://raw.githubusercontent.com/avgduck/TourneyMod/master/preview-images/ModMenu%20description.png)

 The mod comes packaged with a set of default rulesets, but by creating a new file you can create any number of your own rulesets!
 A [guide to ruleset files](https://github.com/avgduck/TourneyMod/wiki/Custom-Rulesets) can be found on the wiki.

+## Planned Features

+TourneyMod is planned to be expanded to enhance the entire tournament experience.
+This includes:

+* Offline crew battle mode
+* Online striking and set tracking

+and more!
+Be on the lookout for future updates, and feel free to submit any bug reports or feature requests to the [TourneyMod issues page](https://github.com/avgduck/TourneyMod/issues).

 [![Common Changelog](https://common-changelog.org/badge.svg)](https://common-changelog.org)